 Easy Strawberry Shortcake

 Easy Strawberry Shortcakes are the most exciting part of strawberry season to me.
-Yes, there’s always the strawberry pie (coming soon!) but the strawberry shortcake?
-This is what I order anytime we’re at the Cheesecake Factory (I know, I know but cheesecake isn’t all THAT good).
+Yes, there’s always the strawberry pie (coming soon!) but strawberry shortcake is a dessert weakness of mine with the sweetened strawberries, fresh whipped cream and warm from the oven biscuits.

 The filling is simple, a slightly sweetened pile of strawberries topped with a classic whipped cream.
 The magic is all in the biscuit recipe.
 You’re going to love how easy these strawberry shortcakes are to make!

 The Strawberries are not macerated in this recipe, they’re simply tossed with granulated sugar and allowed to sit so they can naturally release liquids.
 You can macerate them if you’d like but the presentation of the dessert will suffer.

 The Whipped Cream is made using ice cold heavy whipping cream in a stand mixer or large bowl that is ice cold.
 The colder both of these are the better your whipped cream will be.
 Adding a bit of vanilla or almond extract to your vanilla will also add a great dimension of flavor.

 Note: Sometimes Whipping cream is sold as heavy cream or whipping cream in the store, you are just looking for cream that is 40% milk fat for the perfect whipped cream consistency.